Illustration of different colours and shapes coming out of a person's head. © Recipes for Wellbeing

 If you’re looking for additional inspiration on ways to cultivate gratitude in your life, we have quite a few recipes for you, both for individuals and groups/teams:

-Step 3 – Discovering the silver lining (5’)
+Step 3 – Discover the silver lining (5’)

 There are plenty of lessons to learn even through the hard times, by reframing your thoughts to consider the lesson or the silver lining.
 As a bonus, this practice can flex your problem solving and creative thinking skills!
 To help reframe thoughts to find the positive, you can: